 The overall feel of the section was easy and the student should target to attempt the entire section with minimum accuracy of 90% to score good percentile.
 One could have scored 90+ percentile by attempting around 39 questions with approx. 95 % accuracy .

 The Quantitative section had 29 easy, 7 medium and 4difficult questions.The major area that was covered in the paper was Arithmetic as expected in the actual exam and had questions from almost all the topics like Mixtures, Allegation, Ratios, Time and Work, Pipes, SI/CI, Profit/Loss, Percentage etc. Most of these questions were easy and doable.
 Other than Arithmetic, topics like TSD, NS, Average, Algebra, Mensuration also appeared and had 2-3 questions each.

-An average student could have gathered 90 percentile plus by attempting around 35-36 questions with around 80-85% accuracy.
+A good student could have scored 90+ percentile by attempting 30questions with 90% accuracy.

-This section of the paper was easy to moderate.
-There were around 20 easy level questions.
+This section of the paper was moderate.
 The paper covered Business and economy, books authors, international and national, finance and banking, sports, Politics, history, science and technology.
 Very less time should be devoted to this section of the paper.
-In order to generate a percentile of 90+ a student should have ideally attempted 23-25 questions with 85 – 90% accuracy.
+In order to generate a percentile of 90+ a student should have ideally attempted 14-18 questions with 85 – 90% accuracy.